Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

 - If Shaitan/Jackie/V do overlap, then the mental construct of Jackie must be laid to rest for the original to surface.

+## Lingering Questions

+-Are all parties accounted for?
+Or are there even more memories mixed in all of this besides the player's, Johnny's, and Shaitan's?